TomK32/RobAWilkinson.github.io/_posts/2015-05-11-Background-Jobs-On-Heroku.markdown

 and run `$ rails generate geocoder:config`.

-Now that we have the geocoder gem in there, we can open up our rails console and do somethign like this
+Now that we have the geocoder gem in there, we can open up our rails console and do something like this

 ~~~
 Geocoder.search("91770")